Stuycs-K/final-project-8-cheny-dongr/WORKLOG.md

 ### June 8
 Reworked dance zombie to make it easier to call on in levels, made level 1 with only normal zombies, level 2 with football, level 3 with dance zombie
 ### June 9
 set up ongoing, lost, win with game interaction.
 Fixed errors within going to different stages.
-Amount of plants unlock is different for each level
+Amount of plants unlock is different for each level, set up win and lost page where player and retry level or go back to menu

 ## Rui Dong